CyberdevHQ/CyberdevHQ/README.md

 - **Digital Forensics**: Evidence acquisition, artifact analysis, malware behavior tracking, incident reconstruction
 - **Evolving Toolkit**: Continuously expanding across mobile hacking, hardware exploitation, and specialized security domains

 Every challenge I take on brings me closer to becoming a **Red Team Expert** and an **Expert Grey Hat Hacker**.
-I believe the grey hat methodology is best approach companies, society etc should welcome and see as the best way to reach the top security layer.
+I believe the grey hat methodology is the best approach companies, society etc should welcome and see as the best way to reach the top security layer.

 ## 🎯 Mission